-(11) Any current or former private legally self-insured employer that is a member of a public sector healthcare joint powers authority pursuant to Government Code Section 6527.
+(9) Any current or former private legally self-insured employer that is a member of a public sector healthcare joint powers authority pursuant to Government Code Section 6527.

-(12) Any self-insured employer that has been specifically excluded by written request of the Security Fund.
-Notwithstanding other requirements of this section, the Security Fund may submit a written request to the Manager that any private self-insured employer otherwise excluded from participation in the alternative composite deposit program be included, and the Manager, upon such written request, may grant the request; the written request shall identify the private self-insured employer and shall state the reasons that such private self-insured employer should be included in the alternative composite deposit.
+(10) Any self-insured employer that has been specifically excluded by written request of the Security Fund.
+Notwithstanding other requirements of this section, the Security Fund may submit a written request to the Chief that any private self-insured employer otherwise excluded from participation in the alternative composite deposit program be included, and the Chief, upon such written request, may grant the request; the written request shall identify the private self-insured employer and shall state the reasons that such private self-insured employer should be included in the alternative composite deposit.

-(c) All private self-insured employers determined by the Manager to be eligible shall be required to participate in the alternative composite deposit program.
+(c) All private self-insured employers determined by the Chief to be eligible shall be required to participate in the alternative composite deposit program.

-(1) The Manager shall identify each eligible participant as one of the following:
+(1) The Chief shall identify each eligible participant as one of the following:

 (A) Fully participating employer, or